-The Deployment Tool offers important operations in order to administer the Web Engine as a web application on the Internet Information Services (IIS) for the visualization application.
+The zenon Web Enginge Eeployment Tool offers important operations for the management of the web engine as a web application in the Internet Information Services (IIS).

-To start the deployment tool, proceed as follows:
+To start the Deployment Tool:

-- 1. Open the zenon Startup Tool.

-- 2. click on the Tools button.
+- 1. Open the zenon Startup Tool. - 2. click on the Tools button.

-- 3. Select, under Available Application, the Web Engine Deployment Tool .
+- 3. Under Available Application, select the Web Engine Deployment Tool . - 4.
+Click Start.